datajerk/ctf-write-ups/darkctf2020/roprop/README.md

 log.info('puts: ' + hex(puts))
 ```

 Standard `puts` _putting_ itself out there.
 With the `puts` location known we can find the version and base address of libc.
-The last part of the payload jumps back to `vuln` for a second and final pass.
+The last part of the payload jumps back to `main` for a second and final pass.

 ### Find libc